 Can my camper go home with another camper after camp?

 Absolutely, and it would warm our hearts to learn that the play date is with a new friend.
 But please add the appropriate individuals to your Authorized Pick-Up List prior to 1 p.m. if possible.
 For security purposes, your camper will not be permitted to leave camp with anyone not on that list even if they provide I.D.

-If you forgot your logon or have trouble adding someone to the list, or if you need to make this change after 1 p.m. during camp season, please call our main office at 847-229-9959 or 1-84-GO-GAMEON.
+If you forgot your login or have trouble adding someone to the list, or if you need to make this change after 1 p.m. during camp season, please call our main office at 847-229-9959 or 1-84-GO-GAMEON.
 We are happy to send you your login information and walk you through if need be.

-Where do I find the prices and times for Game On!?
+Where do I find the prices and times for Game On!
+Camps?

 Under “Summer Camps” on our website, click on the camp location of choice and you will find prices, dates, and camp times.
-Our camp days run from 9 a.m. until 3 p.m.
+Our camp days typically run from 9 a.m. until 3 p.m.
 Depending upon the camp site, we may also offer pre and post-camp care.
 Note that at Game On!, our cost per week incorporates a sliding scale whereby the weekly tuition may decrease as the number of weeks registered increases.

 Do I have flexibility in the number of weeks my campers can attend Game On!?